Cursor-Themes/neon_dreams/README.md

 ## 🤝 Contributing

 Contributions are welcome!
-Please feel free to submit issues and pull requests.
+Please feel free to submit issues and pull requests on our [GitHub repository](https://github.com/neon-dreams/neon-dreams-theme).

-## 📸 Screenshots

-*Screenshots coming soon...*

 ---